Rouzax/luxtronik-domoticz-plugin/README.md

 ## Troubleshooting

-- Ensure the Luxtronik controller is reachable from the Domoticz server.
+- Ensure the Luxtronik controller is reachable from the Domoticz server
-- Verify the correct IP address and port are entered in the plugin configuration.
+- Verify the correct IP address and port are entered in the plugin configuration
-- Check the Domoticz logs (`Setup` > `Log`) for any error messages.
+- Check the Domoticz logs (`Setup` > `Log`) for any error messages

 ## Contributing